sungsoo/sungsoo.github.io/_posts/2014-08-07-hive-as-a-service.md

 decompresses data automatically based on settings and file endings.
-Another common optimisation, especially for time series data, is the ability to partition data by a hierarchical directory structure, e.g. dates are common with schemas like ‘/data\_directory/year/month/day’.
+Another common optimisation, especially for time series data, is the ability to partition data by a hierarchical directory structure, e.g. dates are common with schemas like `/data\_directory/year/month/day`.
 Hive, given a partitioned table definition, optimises queries to access only the data in question, e.g. to read only a month or day of data depending on the query.
-Further developments have culminated in specialised file formats like ORC, which is easy to use (merely requires a ‘STORED AS ORC’ in a create table statement) and combine faster data access with better compression characteristics.
+Further developments have culminated in specialised file formats like ORC, which is easy to use (merely requires a `STORED AS ORC` in a create table statement) and combine faster data access with better compression characteristics.

 Today Hadoop and Hive also support Amazon Web Services S3 file system